 If you’re like most people, you probably use your Chromebook for various tasks every day.
 From browsing the web to writing emails, there’s a lot that you can do on these versatile and affordable laptops.

-But what happens when you can’t seem to unlock your keyboard?
+But what happens when you can’t see to unlock your keyboard on your Chromebook?
 Whether you’ve forgotten your password or your Chromebook is acting up, it can be frustrating to be locked out of your device.

 How to unlock keyboard on Chromebook quickly?